senertopaloglu/blog/_posts/2024-01-28-l1-l2-regularisation.md

 low alpha: model will be allowed to overfit, not much attention paid. high alpha: model will underestimate the weights and underfit the problem.

+## Applying L1/L2 Regularisation
-l1/l2 can work with all network types and are supported by many libraries including (tf?, pytorch?, keras?). l1/l2 requires normalised inputs (I have a post on this). can use l1+l2 together - explain the effect of this.
+- L1/L2 can work with all network types and are supported by many libraries including (tf?, pytorch?, keras?).

-link to how l1/l2 changes loss landscape.
+- Both approaches requires normalised inputs (I have a post on this).
+- It is possible to use L1 and L2 together.